muhenge/Tic-tac-toe/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+Contributions and advices are welcomed

-Feel free to check the [issues page](issues/).
+Feel free to check the [issues page](https://github.com/muhenge/Tic-tac-toe/issues).

 ## Show your support